The Accidental Minimalist: How I Learned to Stop Hoarding and Live with Less

 A little bit of me died inside that day.
 I mean, I had started to get better at not hoarding, so why now?

-Following the shocking news, my sister then told me that the flat’s guard had helped her capture the little pest.
+Following the shocking news, my sister told me the flat’s guard had helped her capture the little pest.
 She sent me a video as proof.
 “Baby or not, a mouse is still a mouse!”
 I said frantically when my mom tried to shrug off the experience by calling it ‘only a baby mouse’.
 “Who knows if the baby and its mom have had a secret party here after invading our peace?”

 The situation, if you would like to know, was more or less like this: